Being a victim of crime sometimes means you have experienced trauma. Your reactions are normal and are a natural part of dealing with a crime.

 See our list of support services for more.

-As a victim of crime you might consider Eye Movement Desensitisation and Reprocessing (EMDR) therapy.
+As a victim of crime, you may wish to seek counselling or other therapeutic support such as Eye Movement Desensitisation and Reprocessing (EMDR) therapy.

-See the EMDR Association of Australia website for more information about EMDR, including what an EMDR session is like.
+See the EMDR Association of Australia (external site) website for more information about EMDR, including what an EMDR session is like.